dwrobel/flatcam/README.md

 =================================================

+7.04.2019

+- default values for Jump To function is jumping to origin (0, 0)

 6.04.2019

 - fixed bug in Geometry Editor in buffer_int() function that created an Circular Reference Error when applying buffer interior on a geometry.